OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

-When above code is compiled, the disassembly for the later half of the code looks like following:
+When the code above is compiled, the disassembled version of the second half of the code looks like the following:

 ![Sysctl Disassembly](Images/Chapters/0x06j/sysctlOriginal.png)

-Patching the instruction at offset *0xC13C*, MOVNE R0, #1, and changing it to MOVNE R0,#0 (in bytecode: 0x00 0x20).
-The patched code will looks as below:
+After the instruction at offset *0xC13C*, MOVNE R0, #1 is patched and changed to MOVNE R0, #0 (0x00 0x20 in in byte-code), the patched code will resemble the following:

 ![Sysctl Disassembly](Images/Chapters/0x06j/sysctlPatched.png)

-Apart from patching the code, `sysctl` check can be bypassed by using the debugger itself, and setting the breakpoint on call of `sysctl`.
-This approach is demonstrated in the post [here](https://www.coredump.gr/articles/ios-anti-debugging-protections-part-2/).
+You can bypass a `sysctl` check by using the debugger itself and setting a breakpoint at the call to `sysctl`.
+This approach is demonstrated in [iOS Anti-Debugging Protections #2](https://www.coredump.gr/articles/ios-anti-debugging-protections-part-2/ "iOS Anti-Debugging Protections #2").

 Needle contains a module aimed to bypass non-specific jailbreak detection implementations.
 Needle uses Frida to hook native methods that may be used to identify that the device is jailbroken, it also searches for function names that may be used in the jailbreak detection process, and return false when the device is found to be jailbroken.
 The following command should be used to execute this module: